baw9a/always-forge/README.md

 ##Installation:
 **Remember to add your monitor's server IP to Shift config whitelist (for API and forging)!**
+**Remember to remove the passphrase from your shift config.json !**

 ```
 sudo apt-get install php-curl